praneeth143a/unwraplater/README.md

 ### 🧪 Bonus Features
 - Ability to export/download capsule (JSON)
 - Canvas/SVG-based particles and confetti (efficient, responsive)
-- Drag-to-reveal interactions for message opening

 ## Getting Started

 1. Open `index.html` in any modern web browser
 2. Create your time capsule message
-3. Set the unlock time and choose a theme
+3. Set the unlock time (at least 1 minute in the future)
+4. Choose a theme
-4. Click "Create Time Capsule"
+5. Click "Create Time Capsule"
-5. Share the generated link with others
+6. Share the generated link with others

 No server or installation required!
 All data is stored directly in the URL.